utkusarioglu/wordpress-react-typescript/README.md

    of the said script.

 1. You may have the need to update the WordPress home url.
-For this, you can run `./wrt.sh db replace-url` to correct the previous WordPress home url with the one you want to use for your dev environment.
+For this, you can run `./wrt.sh db replace-home-url` to correct the previous WordPress home url with the one you want to use for your dev environment.
 This may be localhost or some ip/url you'd like to set.
 Please refer to **Scripts** section of this readme to learn more about the said script.

 ## Api